-People don’t usually fall for no reason.
+People rarely fall for no reason.
 Chances are, something caused or contributed to your fall.
-It might have been a hazard like a slippery floor, or an obstacle that you couldn’t see or avoid.
-When other factors are involved, the fall is legally not your fault.
+It might have been a hazard, like a slippery floor, or an obstacle that you couldn’t see or avoid.
+When other factors are involved, the fall might not be your fault.

 We have successfully won money for clients in many types of slip and fall accidents.
-Some of the most common situations we see are:
+Some of the most common situations we see are falling:

-- Falling after slipping on a spilled drink or other liquid or product
+- After slipping on a spilled drink or other liquid or product

-- Falling after tripping on uneven or damaged sidewalks or other paved surfaces
+- After tripping on uneven or damaged sidewalks or other paved surfaces

-- Tripping and falling because you didn’t see an unmarked step
+- Because you didn’t see an unmarked step

-- Tripping or slipping because the lighting was bad
+- From a trip or slip because the lighting was bad

-- Falling through a window or over a railing
+- Through a window or over a railing

 If you slip and fall in a public place such as a store or restaurant, try to do as much as you can to document the event while you are still at the scene.
 We suggest you do the following:

-- Shoot some photos or video of the scene.
-Do this as soon as possible after your fall – before anyone has a chance to clear away the hazard that caused you to slip.
+- Shoot some photos or video of the scene: Do this as soon as possible after your fall before anyone clears away the hazard that caused you to slip.
 Photos and video are powerful evidence that will plainly show why you fell.
-Also take photos of your injuries.
+Also, take photos of your injuries for evidence.

-- Go to the doctor or emergency room.
-Even if you think your injuries will heal on their own, get a full evaluation from a doctor.
+- Go to the doctor or emergency room: Even if you think your injuries will heal on their own, get a full evaluation from a doctor.
 Many slip and fall injuries seem more minor than they really are, and they can get worse over time if you don’t get treatment.
-In addition, when you go to the doctor, you show that you knew right away that your injuries were serious.
+Additionally, going to the doctor shows you knew right away that your injuries were serious.
 This makes it hard for an insurance company to claim that you weren’t really hurt.

 Yes.
 Claims in Macon-Bibb County are subject to federal and state laws known as the statutes of limitations.
 These laws set strict deadlines for filing claims in accident cases.
 The statute of limitations that applies in your case will depend on where it happened and who is at fault.

-Talk to a Macon Slip and Fall Lawyer for Free
+Talk to a Macon Slip and Fall Injury Lawyer for Free

 You shouldn’t foot the bill for an accident that was someone else’s fault.
-At John Foy & Associates, we’ve helped thousands of slip and fall victims get the money they need and deserve.
-We’d like to give you a free consultation and show you how we can help you too.
-Call us at 478-217-7042 or fill out the form to your right and get your FREE consultation today.
+At John Foy & Associates, we’ve helped thousands of victims get the money they need and deserve.
+With a Macon slip and fall injury attorney’s evaluation, we can help you too.
+Call us or fill out our contact form and get your FREE consultation today.